The Mountain (2024 film): Release

 A full-length trailer of The Mountain was released on 8 February 2024.
 The film was also promoted by Taranaki's regional development agency Te Puna Umanga Venture Taranaki and the Taranaki Regional Film Office.

 The Mountain held its international premiere at New Plymouth's TSB Showplace on 19 March 2024.
 800 people attended the premiere including local iwi Ngā Iwi o Taranaki, Ngāti Te Whiti, and Te Atiawa.
 Several cast and crew members including Rachel House, Terence Daniel, Elizabeth Atkinson, Reuben Francis, Troy Kingi, Sukena Shah and Desray Armstrong also attended the premiere.

 It was subsequently released in the rest of New Zealand on 28 March.
 Piki Films and Madman Entertainment handled the film's distribution in New Zealand and abroad respectively.

 The film played at the Sydney Film Festival and will screen at Toronto International Film Festival in September 2024.

+In late 2025 it was announced that Hope Runs High had acquired the film for US distribution.
+IndieWire premiered a new trailer ahead of the US theatrical release on April 24, 2026.

 Critical reception

 Liam Maguren of Flicks gave a positive review, praising Rachel House for "crafting a distinctly New Zealand film centred on kids that young audiences can latch onto while also telling a story with enough substance to affect anyone of any age."
 He also praised the performances of Elizabeth Atkinson, Reuben Francis, Terence Daniel, Sukena Shah, Fern Sutherland, Byron Coll and Troy Kingi.
 Maguren was critical of the lack of danger and stakes in a film marketed as an adventure film.
 He praised Matt Henley's cinematography for capturing the scenic beauty of Mount Taranaki.

 Carol J. Paewai of Hawke's Bay Today gave a positive review, describing The Mountain as "a funny, moving and thought-provoking New Zealand film that showcases up-and-coming actors."
 She also praised the film for highlighting the relationship between Māori people and the natural world using a coming-of-age story format.

 Milli Banbury of "Kiwi Kids News" gave a positive review, describing the movie as a "cinematic marvel, of a human connection and ancestral reverence."
 She praised House for weaving various themes and topics including humour, New Zealand culture, heartfelt emotions and te ao Māori (Māori worldview).
 Banbury described each of the three protagonists grappling with personal "mountains" of their own including Sam's cancer, Mallory's grief from losing his mother and Bronco dealing with his busy father.
 Banbury also praised the movie's cinematography and panoramic photography of Mount Taranaki.

+In The Film Stage, Jared Mobarek praised the film's ability to balance adventure, comedy, & mortality without "talking down" to a young audience.